Hammerwood Park: Hammerwood today

-The house and gardens are open to visitors by guided tour in the summer and by appointment at other times.
+The house and gardens have been open to the public since 1983.
 Guided tours focus upon the historical context of the house, the ancient mythological and religious origins of the Greek Revival, connections with Freemasonry, the Agricultural Revolution, the Picturesque movement, and issues of interpretation of the Borghese Vase, scenes from which are transcribed in Coade stone plaques in the porticos, and the Parthenon Frieze.
 An extensive musical instrument collection is used for an annual programme of concerts, and the keyboards are tuned to an unequal temperament, upon which composers of the Classical and Romantic eras relied.

 The estate is used regularly as a film location for TV, feature films, fashion and photography.
 Films have included the 2007 horror movie Knife Edge, the 2010 film London Boulevard starring Colin Farrell and Keira Knightley, and work by Led Zeppelin, The Darkness, Victoria Beckham, Melanie C, and Cheryl Cole.
 It served as the setting for the 1998 narcotics documentary Sacred Weeds.

 Hammerwood has also been used for fashion shoots and photography for Prada, John Lewis catalogues, Tim Walker for Vogue and editorials for other magazines (including, amongst others, Country Life).
 It served as the location for Beyoncé’s September 2018 Vogue cover shoot.